$L_1$-norm regularized $L_1$-norm best-fit line problem: Introduction

 Subspace estimation can be used for dimension reduction by projecting data in a high-dimensional feature space to a low-dimensional subspace.
 It sheds light on a broad range of tasks from computer vision to pattern recognition.
-Conventional principal component analysis (PCA), hereafter referred to as $L_2$-PCA, is a widely used technique to finding a best-fit subspace. $L_2$-PCA produces the linear combinations of the original features such that the combinations capture maximal variance. $L_2$-PCA can be computed via the singular value decomposition (SVD) of the data matrix.
-The $L_2$ metric is sensitive to outliers in the data matrix.
-A solution to this disadvantage is replacing the $L_2$ metric with an $L_1$-norm analog \cite{Kwak2008PrincipalMaximization,Candes2011RobustAnalysis,Brooks2017IdentifyingRanking,Markopoulos2018AdaptiveRejection,Ke2003RobustNorm}.
-Another drawback of PCA is that it is difficult to interpret the principal components (PCs) without domain knowledge, for example, in movie recommendation data a linear combination of adventure, historical, and action might come up with western genre.
-But, difficulty arises when the dimension increases.
+Conventional PCA, hereafter referred to as $\ell^2$-PCA, is a widely used technique to finding a best-fit subspace. $\ell^2$-PCA produces the linear combinations of the original features such that the combinations capture maximal variance. $\ell^2$-PCA can be computed via the singular value decomposition (SVD) of the data matrix.
+The $\ell^2$ metric is sensitive to outliers in the data matrix.
+A solution to this disadvantage is replacing the $\ell^2$ metric with an $\ell^1$-norm analog \cite{Kwak2008PrincipalMaximization,Candes2011RobustAnalysis,Brooks2017IdentifyingRanking,Markopoulos2018AdaptiveRejection,Ke2003RobustNorm}.
+When the feature space has large number of dimensions, it can be difficult to interpret the principal component (PC) loadings and assess important input features.

 To help with interpretation, we can encourage sparsity in the PC loadings.
-There have been many works applying $L_1$-regularization to a variety of problems since \cite{Tibshirani1996RegressionLasso} proposed the LASSO method for regression problems. \cite{Wang2007RobustLAD-lasso} demonstrated the significance and efficacy of the $L_1$-regularization as a vehicle of inducing sparsity.
-A simple and intuitive definition of sparsity of data is the number of nonzero entries in the dataset, quantified by $L_0$ norm.
-In this paper, we propose an algorithm with modest computational requirements for $L_1$-regularization with the traditional squared $L_2$-norm cost replaced by the $L_1$ cost.
-Consider the optimization problem to find an $L_1$-norm regularized $L_1$-norm best-fit one-dimensional subspace:
+Many methods have been developed that apply $\ell^1$-regularization since \cite{Tibshirani1996RegressionLasso} proposed the LASSO method for regression problems. \cite{Wang2007RobustLAD-lasso} demonstrated the efficacy of $\ell^1$-regularization as a vehicle for inducing sparsity.
+A simple and intuitive definition of sparsity of data is the number of nonzero entries in the dataset, quantified by $\ell^0$ norm.

+In this chapter, we propose an algorithm with modest computational requirements for $\ell^1$ regularization with the traditional squared $\ell^2$-norm error replaced by the $\ell^1$ measure.
+Consider the optimization problem to find an $\ell^1$-norm regularized $\ell^1$-norm best-fit one-dimensional subspace: